TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp2/lib/README.md

 #### preprocess.R:   for lines and characters alignment

--- computing number of lines or number of tokens in each line for each text file.
+-- computing the number of lines in a given text file -- computing the number of tokens in given text vectors.

 #### confusion_prob_matrix.R:   for computation of confusion probabilit matrix